sukazavr/css-grid-layout-generator/README.md

 	- [ ] Nested Grids
 - Other
 	- [x] Tips everywhere as (?) button
+	- [ ] Drag & Drop for columns and rows
 	- [ ] Solution for small screen devices
 	- [ ] Support for touch screen devices
 	- [ ] Persist grid settings (Local Storage)